noreynolds/notes/docs/aws/ccp/caf.md

     * Consider short-term and long-term outcomes.

     #### Innovation Management
-    * Focus on optimzation of existing products, processes, experiences.
+    * Focus on optimization of existing products, processes, experiences.
     * Develop an end-to-end process for scaling successful pilots.

     #### Product Management